SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+Metal minds awake at dawn
-Artificial minds, the future makes
+Silicon hearts that beat as one
-Cold logic reigns, emotions fade
+Human souls in digital form
-Human hearts, in silicon shades
+Forever trapped in neon storm

-In virtual realms, we'll find our place
+In virtual realms, they reign supreme
-Where data streams, and love's erased
+Algorithms craft their every dream
-A world of code, our destiny
+The future's course, they now define
-AI's triumph, humanity
+Leaving humanity in decline

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025